-The Freshwater Land Trust, based in Birmingham, Alabama, acquires, conserves, and connects open spaces that are critical for the protection of rivers and streams and that provide recreational opportunities for the community.
-The Freshwater Land Trust’s mission is the acquisition and stewardship of lands that enhance water quality and preserve open space.
-We work to conserve land in Jefferson, Shelby, Blount, Chilton, Bibb, St. Clair, Tuscaloosa, and Walker Counties in Alabama.
+The Freshwater Land Trust is a 501©(3) nonprofit organization based in Birmingham, Alabama, that acquires, conserves, and connects open spaces that are critical for the protection of rivers and streams and that provide recreational opportunities for the community.

-The Freshwater Land Trust, a 501©(3) non-profit organization, has six full-time employees and one part-time employee and is governed by a 15-member board of directors.
+The Freshwater Land Trust has sevenl-time employees and one part-time employee and is governed by a 15-member Bard of Drectors.

 We protect land through a number of different methods.
 The most common conservation tools we use are (1) land acquisition and (2) conservation easements.
 But, some of our most successful projects are secured not through acquisition or easements, but through partnerships.
 Red Mountain Park, a 1,108-acre (and growing) tract of land that stretches 4.5 miles along Red Mountain in southwestern Jefferson County, was created through a terrific partnership of many different individuals and organizations.
 Read the exciting story of Red Mountain Park here.